M66B/NetGuard/FAQ.md

 <a name="FAQ29"></a>
 **(29) Why do I get 'The item you requested is not available for purchase'?**

-You can only purchase pro feature when you installed NetGuard from the Play store.
+You can only purchase pro features when you installed NetGuard from the Play store.

 <a name="FAQ30"></a>
 **(30) Can I also run AFWall+ on the same device?**